elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Technically, it is a syntax construct, but most developers refer to it as an operator.</div><br />
   <div><strong>Technical Response:</strong> It is technically a syntactic construct.
 However, it generally gets referred to as an operator.
 It is more than simply an operator, though, and may get used with functions (?.()) and square brackets (?.[]).
 For instance, ?.() is used to invoke a function that may or may not exist.
-If we want to utilize brackets [] instead of dot to access properties, we may use the?.[] syntax (.).<br /><br />
+If we want to utilize brackets [] instead of dot to access properties, we may use the?.[] syntax (.).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Function Call<br /><br />